Narita Brian: Background

-Narita Brian was born on May 3, 1991 at Hayata Ranch in Niikappu Town, Hokkaido.
+Narita Brian was born on May 3, 1991, at Hayata Ranch in Niikappu Town, Hokkaido.
 His father, Brian's Time, was a stallion imported from the United States and centred on Hayata Ranch.
 He was the fifth foal from Pacificus, a daughter of Kentucky Derby winner Northern Dancer.
 A year before his birth, Pacificus had foaled Narita Brian's half-brother Biwa Hayahide.

 According to Hayata Ranch manager Ota Mie, Narita Brian did not stand out at first as a foal.
 However, his physical abilities were gradually appreciated by the staff who trained him.
 The staff member in charge of training at Hayata Ranch, Miyoshi Kiura, said he believed Narita Brian had a quality that surpassed his half-brother Biwa Hayahide in terms of suppleness and agility.
 Despite his potential, it was shown that he had a timid temperament.
 For example, during a training session, he was startled by a puddle and threw his rider off of his back.

 Narita Brian was purchased by Yamaji Hidenori through a "yard deal" (the process of purchasing a horse without going through the auction process).
 After the horse was purchased, it was decided by Hidenori that Narita Brian would be trained by Masahiro Okubo of Central Horse Racing.
 The merchant of the horse was introduced to Okubo through livestock trader Kiyomasa Kudo, and Okudo approached Yamaji and expressed an interest in the horse.
-Okubo later recalled, "If Biwa Hayahide's performance had been early, Narita Brian would not have come to me."
+Okubo later recalled, "If Biwa Hayahide had succeeded earlier, Narita Brian would not have come to me."